-Within Wiltshire breeding Curlew numbers have crashed by up to 80% over the course of 50 years with just a handful of pairs remaining.
-Breeding birds have disappeared from many areas of the county and can now be found only in the Cotswold Water Park, on Salisbury Plain and in the Braydon Forest.
+Within Wiltshire breeding Curlew numbers have crashed by up to 80% in 50 years.
+Across the county, areas that once rang with the Curlew’s call are now silent.
+The remaining handful of pairs are restricted to Salisbury Plain and the Braydon Forest.
 The situation is dire, but all hope is not lost.

-We need to act immediately to protect Curlew in the Braydon Forest.
-WSBRC is working actively with landowners to locate, monitor and protect Curlew nests.
-We are also initiating projects to help understand how Curlew use the habitat in the wider Braydon Forest and which areas are important to them.
+WSBRC is working with landowners to monitor and protect Curlew nests.
+We are also undertaking work to understand how Curlew use the habitat in the wider Braydon Forest and which areas are important to them.

 Outside of the Braydon Forest a few pairs of Curlew may cling on.
 Casual observations suggest a small number of locations may hold previously overlooked breeding Curlew.